ovh/docs/pages/web/hosting/configure-database-server/guide.en-gb.md

 In your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager), go to the `Web` section, and then click `Databases`{.action} in the left pane.
 Select the name of your Private SQL server.

 Go to the `Metrics` tab in the OVHcloud Control Panel.
-You will find the graph **“Statistics for total connections per minute”**.
+You will find the graph **Statistics for total connections per minute**.

 ![private-sql](images/private-sql-metrics03.png){.thumbnail}